-Frequently Asked Questions (FAQ) on Longest river in India
+Frequently Asked Questions (FAQ) on the longest river in India

 Ans.
-Godavari River, the total length of Godavari River is 1465 km.
+Godavari River, the total length of the Godavari River is 1465 km.

 Ans.
-Brahmaputra is the volume-wise largest river of India.
+The Brahmaputra is the volume-wise largest river in India.
 The total length of the Brahmaputra River is 2900 km.
 Its total length within India is only 916 kilometers.

 Ans.
-Godavari is the longest river of South India with a length of 1465 km.
+The Godavari is the longest river in South India with a length of 1465 km.

 Download PDF (Print this Page)For PDF, Print this page and save as a PDF